web-id-fr/druid/README.md

 It's possible to build your own settings form page using the `SettingsInterface` class.
 When you're done, you have to add the class to the `config/cms.php` file `settings.settings_form`.

+## Configuration

+The `config/cms.php` file contains all the configuration options for the Dru^ID package.
+Is it recommended to publish the configuration file and customize it to fit your needs.
+It is possible to disable some modules or features if you don't need them.

 ## Druid Facade

 ### Multilingual helpers